jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

 test_catching_module_not_found_error_in_tests
 *********************************************************************************

-:ref:`ModuleNotFoundError<what causes ModuleNotFoundError?>` is raised when I try to import a :ref:`module<what is a module?>` that does NOT exist
+:ref:`ModuleNotFoundError<what causes ModuleNotFoundError?>` is raised when I try to import a :ref:`module<what is a module?>` that does NOT exist.

 ----